opendocsg/slw-judgments-backfill/2012_SGHC_99/report.md

 On TEE’s own case, Liaw and Heng had conducted a safety briefing during which they reminded the workers of the need to adhere to safety precautions.
 Heng had checked the safety harness of all workers before they were allowed to enter the Ceiling Space.
 Liaw went up the ladder into the Ceiling Space first, and all other workers followed his lead.
 Thus, on TEE’s own case it had control or the right to exercise control over the plaintiff in respect of the work he was engaged to do.

-46     Mr Kalamohan submitted that TEE owed certain duties to the plaintiff, relying on _Parno v SC Marine Pte Ltd_ [1999] 3 SLR(R) 377 (“ _Parno_ ”) at [45]:
+46     Mr Kalamohan submitted that TEE owed certain duties to the plaintiff, relying on _Parno v SC Marine Pte Ltd_ <span class="citation">[1999] 3 SLR(R) 377</span> (“ _Parno_ ”) at [45]:

  The common law duty of employers vis-à-vis their employees is clear.
 This was laid down in Wilsons and Clyde Coal Co Ltd v English ... where the House of Lords held that the obligation was three-fold – to provide a competent staff of men; adequate material; and a proper system and effective supervision.

-Mr Kalamohan added that this categorisation was not exhaustive and that there was also an established duty on an employer to provide safe premises and access to it, relying on _Chandran a/l Subbiah v Dockers Marine Pte Ltd_ [2010] 1 SLR 786 (“ _Dockers Marine_ ”) at [22].
+Mr Kalamohan added that this categorisation was not exhaustive and that there was also an established duty on an employer to provide safe premises and access to it, relying on _Chandran a/l Subbiah v Dockers Marine Pte Ltd_ <span class="citation">[2010] 1 SLR 786</span> (“ _Dockers Marine_ ”) at [22].
 The plaintiff’s claim was that TEE had (a) failed to provide him with a proper system of work and effective supervision,

 and (b) failed to provide him with a safe place of work.